squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 # Search: better, faster, smaller

-__This is the story of how we managed to completely rebuild client-side search, delivering a significantly better user experience, while making it faster and smaller at the same time.__
+__This is the story of how we managed to completely rebuild client-side search, delivering a significantly better user experience while making it faster and smaller at the same time.__

 <aside class="mdx-author" markdown="1">